brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo.md

 	site config file, is Cloudflare Pages (where I use a Cloudflare Worker for that tight CSP).
-	If so, it creates a new CSS/SCSS class, named with an md5 hash for the image file name, that the div can use to provide the LQIP background.
+	If so, it creates a new CSS/SCSS class, named with an md5 hash for the value of $src, that the div can use to provide the LQIP background.
 	Otherwise, it inserts inline styling.
 	**THEREFORE** . . .